priyankarpal/priyankarpal.github.io/README.md

 ### [girlscript summer of code](https://github.com/priyankarpal/projectshut/discussions/415) (may.
 2023 - aug.
 2023)

-- Assigning, reviewing issues/PRs - Collaborating with others
+- Assigning, and reviewing issues/PRs - Collaborating with others
 - Reviewed more than 200+ issues and merged around 100+ PRs
 - Helped new contributors to get started with open-source contributions
 - Migrate the project from Reactjs to Nextjs TypeScript